ryanmillard/bloxopoly/README.md

 Bloxopoly is a Monopoly inspired game built in Roblox Studio.
 I grew up playing Roblox, which is a big part of why I chose Roblox Studio as the engine for this project.
 Lua, the programming language the engine uses, is also similar to Python which made the learning curve manageable.
 As a Roblox *"experience"*, it can't be run outside the platform, but code snippets and screenshots are included below to showcase my work.
 The game supports PC, mobile, tablet and console (Xbox/PlayStation).

 This was a solo project that I built in my spare time prior to me starting my professional career.
 Development spanned over a year and wrapped up in late 2023.
 It remains one of my most ambitious personal projects, accumulating **38.8k plays** and an **82% positive rating** on the platform.
 The game has since been taken down, as I chose not to continue maintaining it.
+Especially because Monopoly isn't the type of game people play repeatedly which naturally limited potential long term player retention.
 It's also worth noting that this project was built entirely **without the use of AI tools**.
 Only good old fashioned human sweat and tears.

 ## Table of Contents
 - [About](#about)